AckerlyXu/heima/articles/traffic-manager/traffic-manager-routing-methods.md

 ## <a name="performance-traffic-routing-method"></a> Performance traffic-routing method

-Deploying endpoints in two or more locations across the globe can improve the responsiveness of many applications by routing traffic to the location that is 'closest' to you.
+Deploying endpoints in two locations across the nation can improve the responsiveness of many applications by routing traffic to the location that is 'closest' to you.
 The 'Performance' traffic-routing method provides this capability.

 ![Azure Traffic Manager 'Performance' traffic-routing method][3]